What's the timetable?

 The depth of the harbour mouth channel, where the turbines will be located, is an

-asset: neither too deep for access by divers if needed (31 mts to a maximum 52 mts),
+asset: neither too deep for access by divers if needed (31 metres to a maximum 52

-nor too shallow and therefore impacted by lack of water at low tide.
-The sandbar
+metres), nor too shallow and therefore impacted by lack of water at low tide.
+The

 Harbour